-Mr. Alvarez Calderon currently serves as a director of O3 Mining, and is also a director of Osisko since April 2014.
-He is also the Chief Executive Officer of Analytica Mineral Services, having served in that role since January 2005.
-Mr. Alvarez Calderon has taken the Owners/President Management Program at the Harvard Business School and holds a Bachelor of Science in geological engineering from the Colorado School of Mines.
+Mr. Alvarez Calderon currently serves as a director of O3 Mining, and is also a director of Osisko Mining since April 2014.
+He is also the founder and Chief Executive Officer of Analytica Mineral Services, a gold focused mining company based in Peru, having served in that role since January 2005.
+Mr. Alvarez Calderon is also CEO of VMS Mining Corporation, an exploration focused company.
+Mr. Alvarez Calderon is a graduate of the Owners/President Management Program at the Harvard Business School and holds a Bachelor of Science in geological engineering from the Colorado School of Mines.